 The Bellwether Prize

 Beginning with the 2012 prize cycle, The Bellwether Prize founded by Barbara Kingsolver, the largest monetary prize for an unpublished work of fiction in North America, has become the PEN/Bellwether Prize for Socially Engaged Fiction.
 Consisting of $25,000 and publication, it is awarded biennially to an unpublished novel manuscript by a writer who has previously published articles or short stories but not a major novel.
-Submissions are accepted in odd-numbered years; deadline for submittal in 2013 is October 1 through December 16.
-The winner is announced the following May.
+Submissions are accepted in odd-numbered years.
+The deadline for submittal in the current prize cycle has been extended until January 15, 2014.
+The winner will be announced in May.

 Manuscripts are judged blind, to avoid any form of bias; the identity of the author of the winning manuscript (and all other submissions) is not known by any judge or prize administrator until after the decision is finalized.
 Manuscripts are judged by a rotating panel of authors whose work exemplifies the type of literary fiction this prize seeks to support.
 Previous judges include Russell Banks, Ursula K. LeGuin, Barry Lopez, Toni Morrison, John Nichols, Ruth Ozeki, Anna Quindlen, Paula Sharp, and others.

 Established in 1999, the Bellwether Prize is designed to be a career-founding event for writers with outstanding literary skills, moral passion, and the courage to combine these strengths in unusually powerful fiction.
 For more information, updates, and the application form, see www.pen.org/page.php/prmID/2145.